Science and technology in Jordan: SESAME particle accelerator

 Jordan hosts a world-class research facility which is also fostering scientific co-operation, the Synchrotron-light for Experimental Science and Applications in the Middle East (SESAME), which was officially inaugurated on 17 May 2017 but had begun conducting experiments earlier.
-Construction of the centre began in Allan in 2003 and was completed in 2008.
+Construction of the center began in Allan in 2003 and was completed in 2008.
 The other eight members of SESAME are Bahrain, Cyprus, Egypt, Iran, Israel, Pakistan, the Palestinian Authority and Turkey.
 SESAME was established under the auspices of UNESCO at the turn of the century before becoming a fully independent intergovernmental organization in its own right.
-The centre is also supported by the European Commission and by the European Organization for Nuclear Research (CERN).
+The center is also supported by the European Commission and by the European Organization for Nuclear Research (CERN).

-Synchrotrons have become an indispensable tool for modern science.
+Synchronous have become an indispensable tool for modern science.
 They work by accelerating electrons around a circular tube at high speed, during which time excess energy is given off in the form of light.
-The light source acts like a super X-ray machine and can be used by researchers to study everything from viruses and new drugs to novel materials and archaeological artefacts.
-There are about 50 such storage-ring based synchrotrons in use around the world.
+The light source acts like a super X-ray machine and can be used by researchers to study everything from viruses and new drugs to novel materials and archaeological artifacts.
+There are about 50 such storage-ring based synchronous in use around the world.
 Although the majority are found in high-income countries, Brazil and China also have them.

-Regional Centre for Renewable Energy and Energy Efficiency
+Regional Center for Renewable Energy and Energy Efficiency

-Jordan is one of the ten founding members of the Regional Centre for Renewable Energy and Energy Efficiency, which was established in Cairo, Egypt, in June 2008.
-The centres acts as a platform for regional exchanges on policy and technical issues.
+Jordan is one of the ten founding members of the Regional Center for Renewable Energy and Energy Efficiency, which was established in Cairo, Egypt, in June 2008.
+The centers acts as a platform for regional exchanges on policy and technical issues.
 It also encourages private-sector participation to promote the growth of a regional industry in renewable energy.
 The other eight founding partners are Algeria, Lebanon, Morocco, Libya, Palestine, Syria, Tunisia and Yemen.
-The centre has several development partners, including the European Union, German Agency for Technical Co-operation and the Danish International Development Agency.
+The center has several development partners, including the European Union, German Agency for Technical Co-operation and the Danish International Development Agency.

-ESCWA Technology Centre
+ESCWA Technology Center

-Jordan has hosted the ESCWA Technology Centre since its inception in 2011.
-The centre's mission is ‘to assist member countries and their public and private organizations to acquire the necessary tools and capabilities to accelerate socio-economic development.
+Jordan has hosted the ESCWA Technology Center since its inception in 2011.
+The center's mission is ‘to assist member countries and their public and private organizations to acquire the necessary tools and capabilities to accelerate socio-economic development.